-Auditors are elected by the AGM and tasked with scrutinizing the company's financial reporting and the administration of the company by the Board and the President.
-An election was conducted to appoint an auditor at the 2016 AGM, whereby PricewaterhouseCoopers AB (PwC) was reelected for the period until the end of the 2017 AGM.
+The auditors are elected by the AGM and tasked with scrutinizing the company's financial reporting and the administration of the company by the Board and the President.
+An election was conducted to appoint an auditor at the 2017 AGM, whereby PricewaterhouseCoopers AB (PwC) was reelected for the period until the end of the 2018 AGM.
 The auditor in charge is Bo Hjalmarsson.
-In addition to SAS AB, he has audit engagements for companies that include Ericsson, SAAB and Teracom.
+In addition to SAS, he has audit engagements for companies that include Ericsson and SAAB.

-On two occasions during the 2015/2016 fiscal year, the auditor in charge met with the Board, presenting the program for auditing work and reporting observations from the audit.
-The audit also met with the Audit Committee on five occasions.
+On two occasions during the 2016/2017 fiscal year, the auditor in charge met with the Board, presenting the program for auditing work and reporting observations from the audit.

+The auditor also met with the Audit Committee on five occasions.
 On one occasion during the fiscal year, the Board met with the company's auditor without the presence of the President or any other representative of the company management.

-PwC submits an audit report for SAS AB, the Group, and an overwhelming majority of the subsidiaries.
+PwC submits an auditors' report for SAS AB, the Group and an overwhelming majority of the subsidiaries.
 Over the past year, in addition to its auditing work, PwC has performed advisory services for SAS Group companies in auditing-related areas as outlined in the table below.
-For more information about the auditors' fees in 2015/2016, see Note 38.
+For more information about the auditors' fees in 2016/2017, see Note 37.

 Auditors' fees MSEK

 Auditing services 7

-Auditing-related advisory services 1
+Other statutory assignments 0

 Tax consultancy services 1

-Other services 0
+Other 1

 Total 9